larryclaman/powershell-cloudinit/README.md

-Demonstrate use of -customdata parameter to the Set-AzureRmVMOperatingSystem powershell comment to implement cloud-init on linux
+Demonstrate use of -customdata parameter to the Set-AzureRmVMOperatingSystem powershell command to implement cloud-init on linux